Sweet Love, Bitter (album)

-Sweet Love, Bitter is a soundtrack album by American jazz pianist Mal Waldron recorded in 1967 for the film of the same name written by Lewis Jacobs and directed by Herbert Danska and released on the Impulse! label.
-The movie was a loose fictitious retelling of Charlie Parker's last years and a portrait of the jazz scene in 1960s New York.
+Sweet Love, Bitter is a soundtrack album by American jazz pianist Mal Waldron, recorded in 1967 for the film of the same name and released on the Impulse! label.
+The movie was a fictitious retelling of Charlie Parker's last years and a portrait of the jazz scene in 1960s New York.

 Reception

-The Allmusic review by Ken Dryden awarded the album 4 stars stating "the music by Waldron is brilliant.
+The AllMusic review by Ken Dryden stated that "the music by Waldron is brilliant...
 Known for his lyrical yet often dark compositions, Waldron's work on this session will surprise some of his biggest fans".